Policy 6.18: Moorpark City Library Circulation

 4. Loan Periods

-Reference the Moorpark City Council Policies Resolution adopting a Library Fine and Fee Schedule for details regarding loan periods for Moorpark City Library owned materials and fines and fees.
-A copy of the current Schedule is available online at moorparklibrary.org and at the Library Circulation Desk.
-For purposes of this policy, new bestseller material shall remain in that category no longer than six (6) months.
-DVDs and bestseller items will be available for a one-week check-out period with no renewals.
-New bestseller items will be clearly labeled and shelved separately from other materials.
+The Moorpark City Library Fine and Fee Schedule is available online at moorparklibrary.org and at the Library Circulation Desk, and includes the loan periods.
+For purposes of this policy, new bestseller material shall remain in that category no longer than three (3) months.

 Materials checked out at Moorpark City Library that belong to other consortium libraries shall follow the lending policy of the owning library, not the Moorpark City Library lending policy.
 Cardholders may review their accounts online or phone the library to check loan periods or renewal capability.